 - 5″ Featherweight Frame: 5g or less.
 This is still in progress and is at 4.45g.
-I am still pinching myself over this one… but something tells me it wouldn’t hold up to hard flying.
-This one is on the shelf for the moment.
+I am still pinching myself over this one… but something tells me it wouldn’t hold up to hard flying or maybe just hovering… This one is on the shelf for the moment.

 Lightweight Frame Test

 A dirty test setup: the frame is placed over a pot.
 The arms are supported on the rim near the motors.
 In the middle of the frame is a 1.5 inch square block to set weights on.
 I ran out of weights, so I threw the bar on too.

 Just a quick mention – I can see this frame being developed into a kit that can be configured several different ways by adding components to the bare bones frame.

 About the only thing I have confirmed is using a Betaflight F4 flight controller.

 For the initial ESC choice, I will be going with the Airbot Wraith32 Metal.
 Since Airbot was nice enough to send these to me, this might be a good chance to redo my Wraith32 review.
 Apparently, the firmware was at fault on my initial review.